Skip to main content

 Program Requirements

-Our Philosophy major requires 36 semester hours to complete the degree.
+Our Philosophy program requires 36 semester hours to complete the major, with a total of 124 credit hours required to complete the degree.
 These hours will consist of PHIL 140 Symbolic Logic, PHIL 230 History of Philosophy: Ancient Greece, PHIL 231 History of Philosophy: Modern, one capstone course taken in combination with PHIL 498W, and 20 semester hours in Philosophy where at least 12 semester hours are at the 200 level or above.

 Students pursuing a Philosophy minor will need to complete 20 semester hours in Philosophy.
 These hours will consist of 12 semester hours in Philosophy at the 200 level or above and 8 additional semester hours in Philosophy.